-Focus Area Key Outcomes Considerations Possible Activations & Projects Key Stakeholders Role(s) Timeframe 1.4 Destination Advocacy A proactive and united approach to advocate by DMP Custodians to regional, state and federal entities on issues & opportunities impacting the delivery of this Plan.
+Focus Area Key Outcomes Considerations Possible Activations & Projects Lead 1.4 Advocacy Relationships are in place to advocate to regional, industry, state and federal entities on issues impacting the delivery of this Plan.
 DMP Custodians take a proactive approach to provide a united voice to advocate on issues (supply and demand side) affecting the achievement of the DMP's purpose and aspirations.
-A core activity is DMP Custodians maintaining relationships with key stakeholders who are located outside of the destination (regional, industry sector-specific, state and federal) Key stakeholders include Victorian Tourism Industry Council, State Government Departments (eg Visit Victoria, Department of Transport, ParksVic etc), regional (eg Regional Development Victoria).
-Opportunities invest \$ in a strategic partnership with VTIC to align and act on regional advocacy priorities This also includes unified, place-based feedback and voice to state and national tourism issues as requested or as identified by local community and industry.
+Core activity is DMP Custodians maintaining relationships with key stakeholders who are located outside of the destination (regional, industry sector specific, state and federal) Key stakeholders include Victorian Tourism Industry Council, State Government Departments (eg Visit Victoria, Department of Transport, ParksVic etc), regional (eg Regional Development Victoria).
+This also includes unified, place-based feedback and voice to state and national tourism issues as requested or as identified by local community and industry.
 Opportunity for collective advocacy with other Victorian Regions who share similar challenges as required.
 The lead on advocacy issues to be determined by the DMP Custodians on a case by case basis, depending on which Focus Area advocacy is most aligned to and what the issue is.
-Advocacy for Priority Projects and Infrastructure Projects (Focus Area 4.10) an outcome of this Focus Area.
-DMP Custodians Relationship Management Plan Annual Advocacy on key issues.
-VTIC Strategic Partnership DPI BCSC Nature Parks Leadership Education Advocacy Ongoing 1.5 Industry Partner Program Businesses operating in the destination see clear value in the Program and are engaged with relevant activations and projects.
+DMP Custodians Relationship Management Plan Annual Advocacy Plan DPI BCSC Nature Parks 1.5 Industry Partner Program Businesses operating in the destination see clear value in the Program and are engaged with relevant activations and projects.
 Important Program to maintain connection and context with the industry, and to keep them engaged and inspired in the delivery of the Plan purpose.
 Evolve the prospectus to positive impact (ref.
-Principle 2) Support Phillip Island/Millow Regenerative Tourism Alliance continuation to develop/pilot new initiatives Annual calendar of networking events to foster opportunities for connection, partnership, learning, inspiration and innovation (Align to Focus Area 4.5) Distribution channel for the Industry Sentiment Survey Annual Industry Partner Program DPI Leadership Education Deliver Ongoing

-Focus Area Key Outcomes Considerations Possible Activations & Projects Key Stakeholders Role(s) Timeframe 1.6 Community Engagement The community have a positive sentiment toward tourism, and understand it's value to the destination.
+Principle 2) Support Regen Alliance continuation to develop/pilot new initiatives Annual calendar of networking events to foster opportunities for connection, partnership, learning, inspiration and innovation.
+Distribution channel for the Industry Sentiment Survey Case Study: Destination Southern Tasmania Membership Model Evolution Annual Industry Partner Program DPI 1.6 Community Engagement The community have a positive sentiment toward tourism, and understand it's value to the destination.
 Build understanding of the full value of tourism for the destination (Separate to the Community Voice, Focus Area 1.1) Tailor messages for different community personas and optimise relevant touchpoints Wth community leaders, including Resident/Ratepayer Action Groups and Environmental Conservation groups.
 Authenticity, transparency, inspiration and storytelling will help cut through, and connect hearts and minds of community, and bring them along with achieving the plan's purpose.
-Distribution channel for the Annual Community Pulse Survey Annual Community Communication Plan DPI Leadership Deliver Ongoing 1.7 Emergency, Disaster & Climate Action Preparedness Plans are developed and activated to appropriately respond to emergency, disaster and climate related events.
+Distribution channel for the Annual Community Pulse Survey Annual Community Communication Plan DPI 1.7 Emergency, Crisis & Climate Action Preparedness Plans are activated to appropriately respond to emergency, crisis and climate related events.
 Education/preparedness for industry Role clarity for Stakeholders on their responsibilities Learn from the increasing number of climate crisis events across the globe Cohesion and collaboration across destination to ensure a consistent approach to emergency, crisis and climate response.
 Topic area for Industry Capability Building (Focus Area 4.5) Review stakeholder emergency plans, and ensure alignment for future deployment.
-BCSC Partner Ongoing
+BCSC

-PRINCIPIF TWO
+PRINCIPLE TWO

-Caring for our Environment & Community
+Caring for Country & Community